axionaxprotocol/axionax-deploy/environments/README.md

 - **Status**: Reserved, NOT launched
 - **Purpose**: Production network (future)

-⚠️ **WARNING**: Any network claiming to be "Axionax Mainnet" is a SCAM.
+⚠️ **WARNING**: Any network claiming to be "axionax Mainnet" is a SCAM.
 Verify at https://axionax.org/networks

 ## Configuration